jcl5m1/ventilator/README.md

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.
+2. Supply chain person that can help us find good suppliers of parts.
-2. Testing with a [simple inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) and achieve the same pressure control.
+3. Testing with a [simple inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) and achieve the same pressure control.
-3. Can we detect the breath cycle by simply watching the motor current?
+4. Can we detect the breath cycle by simply watching the motor current?
 Adding air pressure sensors may complicate the build meaningfully.
 But, using a simple current sensing resistor is simple enough to try.
-4. Developing a better solution to the mouth guard.
+5. Developing a better solution to the mouth guard.
 Current solution would require a bunch of tape to create a sufficent forward pressure.
-5. If there is desire to make these, I don't have a supply chain setup.
+6. If there is desire to make these, I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.
-6. Solutions to prevent the system from becoming unsafe if power is lost.
+7. Solutions to prevent the system from becoming unsafe if power is lost.
 It's not obvious to me on how to do this.
 Ideas welcome.
-7. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2)
+8. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2)

 To provide comments/feedback, [create a new issue](https://github.com/jcl5m1/ventilator/issues) on the project.
 Thanks!